Top Uni Degrees To Get A Job And Make Money

 It seems almost impossible to contain the rate of technological innovation, from web technologies to games and application development, and beyond.
 Join the global information and technology systems movement, and earn a median starting salary of $51,000 in one of today’s most dynamic job markets.

-A Diploma of Information Technology is a worthwhile starting point, or go further with a Bachelor of Technology (Computing Studies) or one of our many other IT qualifications.
+A Diploma of Website Development (ICT50615) is a worthwhile starting point, or go further with a Bachelor of Technology (Computing Studies) or one of our many other IT qualifications.

 Median starting salary – $51,000